Isadore H. Y. Muchnick: Boston City Council

-School committee
+Boston School Committee

-In 1947, Muchnick decided to run for a seat on the school committee instead of reelection to the council.
+In 1947, Muchnick decided to run for a seat on the Boston School Committee instead of reelection to the council.
 He, along with Joseph C. White, and Daniel H. McDevitt, received the endorsement of the Boston Teachers Alliance and all three were elected.
 During his tenure on the board, Muchnick supported the removal of political favoritism from the school department's hiring and promotion process, consolidation of schools and school districts, the establishment of a single pay schedule for teachers in all grades, and not filling unnecessary non-academic positions.
 In 1952 he served as chairman of the board.
 In 1953, Muchnick was defeated for reelection when he finished ninth in an election where the top five vote getters were elected.

 Bids for other office

 In 1950, Muchnick challenged incumbent Francis E. Kelly for the Democratic nomination for Massachusetts Attorney General.
 He received 16% the vote in the Democratic primary to Kelly's 77%.
 In 1952, Muchnick sought the Democratic nomination for the United States House of Representatives seat in Massachusetts's 10th congressional district.
 He lost the Democratic primary to Frederick C. Haller Jr. 37% to 24%.
 He ran for the seat again in 1954, however, he dropped out of the race so the remaining Democratic candidate, Jackson J. Holtz, could focus on the general election.
 Holtz lost to Republican incumbent Laurence Curtis 51% to 49%.